 An associate is an entity on which TGI exercises significant influence.
-Significant influence is the power to take parts in the financial policy and operation decisions of the associate, without exercising absolute control or joint control over the associate entity.
+Significant influence is the power to take parts in the financial policy decisions and the operation of the associate, without exercising absolute control or joint control over the associate entity.

-Investments in associates are incorporated into the financial statements using the equity method and the carrying amount is increased or decreased to recognize the participation in the gain or loss of the associate after the acquisition date.
+Investments in associates are incorporated into the financial statements using the equity method and the carrying amount is increased or decreased to recognize the participation in the profit or loss of the associate after the acquisition date.